dkbastola/BIOI-SP2021-sebastian/README.md

 **Note**: The XGBoost model also displays variable weights.
 <br/><br/>
 # Alternative Running Method
-Since steps 1-4 are time consuming, they be skipped above by running `cp datasets/testing_set.csv datasets/training_set.csv scripts/` or by moving both files into the scripts folder using other methods.
+Since steps 1-4 are time consuming, they can be skipped above by running `cp datasets/testing_set.csv datasets/training_set.csv scripts/` or by moving both files into the scripts folder using other methods.
 After moving the training and testing sets into `scripts`, you can run step 5.